SMALL ACCOUNT OPTIONS TRADING - RISK DEFINED TRADING

 10 Option Trading Rules for Small Accounts:

 It’s noteworthy to point out that trading in small accounts does limit the amount of room for errors thus a set of trading fundamentals must be followed to successfully run an options-based portfolio.
-Specifically, position sizing, sector diversity, maximizing the number of trade occurrences and risk-defined strategies are some notable areas that traders need to heed for long-term successful options trading not only in small accounts but in accounts of all sizes.
+Specifically, position sizing, sector diversity, maximizing the number of trade occurrences and risk-defined strategies are some notable areas that traders need to heeded for long-term successful options trading not only in small accounts but in accounts of all sizes.

 In order to effectively and successfully run an options-based portfolio over the long-term, the following option trading fundamentals must be exercised in each and every trade.
 Violating any of these fundamentals will jeopardize this strategy and possibly negate the effectiveness of this approach on a whole.
 Below are 10 option trading rules for small accounts and accounts of all sizes but specifically small accounts as it pertains to risk-defined strategies when capital is limited.

-Be an option seller to collect premium income while taking advantage of time decay
+Be an option seller to collect premium income and stagger expiration dates

 Set the probability of success (delta) in your favor (70%, 85%, etc.) to ensure a statistical edge